 3. Depth & Type of Sediment

 The type of material that needs to be dredged has a considerable impact.
-The heavier the material, the more fuel and horsepower you need to maximize production.
-As and example, when dredging sand hydraulically, the operator must maintain a pipeline velocity of roughly 9 FT/S to ensure the material does not start to “lay down” in the pipeline and cause a blockage.
-If he or she was dredging a softer sediment, or “muck”, the velocity is much lower to achieve the same volumetric production.
+The heavier the material, the more fuel, and horsepower you need to maximize production.
+For example, when dredging sand hydraulically, the operator must maintain a pipeline velocity of roughly 9 FT/S to ensure the material does not start to “lay down” in the pipeline and cause a blockage.
+If he or she was dredging softer sediment, or “muck”, the velocity is much lower to achieve the same volumetric production.
 This requires less horsepower to move the material, hence less fuel.

 Also, harder materials such as clay, gravel, or debris are going to be more difficult to dig and will cause more wear and tear on the system.
 Material type and face thickness are all characterized during the design process through various tests conducted by the engineer.

 It takes time to start up all the equipment and make sure everything is operating at maximum efficiency.
 It also takes time to shut all the equipment down and make sure everything is secured.
 We often recommend that clients maximize the hours in which they allow the contractor to run.
 In other words, an 8-hour day is not a cost-effective time frame in which to dredge.
 Our experience has shown that working 10-12 hour shifts for 5-6 days a week, with an additional day set aside for potential repairs, is the preferred run-time.
 There is also the option to run 24-hour shifts, which is the most cost-effective approach because the dredge only has to shut down for maintenance.
 Whatever option is chosen, know that the dredge equipment is capable of handling any run-time you throw at it.

 Transport distance is the distance the dredged material must be transported after it is removed from the river or lake bed.
 Whether you are planning to mechanically or hydraulically dredge, transport costs will be dependent on how far the material needs to be moved.